anwaldt/closed_captions/README.md

 ### TNG Version

+Depending on the source material for the captions, *Closed Captions* results in an individual composition.
 The TNG version uses the captions of eleven episodes from *Star Trek - The Next Generation*.
 This is by no means a best-off selection, merely